A Mathematical Programming Approach to Optimal Classification Forests: Introduction

+The idea of WOCF is not surprising given the recent development of Optimal Classification Trees over traditional CARTs.
+But we believe the results are somewhat unexpected and qualitatively different as mentioned in the previous list of contributions, and therefore we believe this line of research holds significant potential despite its apparent present day computational limitation for large instances (this could change quickly).
+It can already be a useful tool for practitioners for medium sized problems when accuracy and interpretability are important.
+It shows very interesting signs of new combinatorial properties for machine learning and optimization researchers.

 In Section \ref{sec:prel} we introduce the problem under study and fix the notation used throughout the paper.
-Section \ref{sec:form} presents the mathematical programming formulation of the binary OCF.
-In Section \ref{sec:exps} we present the results of our computational experiments comparing OCFs with RFs and CT-based methodologies.
-In Section \ref{sec:case} we analyze in detail the solutions provided by OCFs and OCTs over three real case studies.
+Section \ref{sec:form} presents the mathematical optimization model for the binary WOCF.
+In Section \ref{sec:exps} we report the results of our computational experiments comparing WOCFs with RFs and CT-based methodologies.
+In Section \ref{sec:case} we analyze in detail the solutions provided by WOCFs and OCTs over three real case studies.
 Finally, in Section \ref{sec:conc} we report our conclusions.